samorogu/notes/masteringReact/README.md

 ```

-And modify what we have in movieForm:
+And modify what we have in movieForm.
+First we call the methods getGenre, getMovie and saveMovie with the usuall components called when creating a form.

 movieForm
 ```